hzoo/hopeinsource.com/season-3/emotional.md

 #### Tractability

 [26:48] **Omar**: I have a thread somewhere on Twitter where I was looking at this idea of tractability.
-There was a blog post that a economic historian [sic: should be 'historian of economics'] wrote a year or two ago, where she is talking about, over the last hundred years, how have computers affected economics and how have they constrained economics?
+There was a blog post that a economic historian \[sic: should be 'historian of economics'\] \[[Beatrice Cherrier](https://twitter.com/undercoverhist)\] wrote a year or two ago, where she is talking about, over the last hundred years, how have computers affected economics and how have they constrained economics?

 > "👍 the hidden influence of tools & materials on practice. (in this case, the hidden influence of availability & nature of compute on the practice of economics + subsequent path dependence)" - [Omar](https://twitter.com/rsnous/status/1163105743148421121?s=20)